 Ensure you also enroll in courses that will help you develop skills like analytical and critical thinking, research, writing, and communication.
 These skills will prove invaluable in law school!

-Albany Law is among the 90 law schools that accept GRE scores in lieu of the LSAT.
+Albany Law accepts both the LSAT and the GRE.
+In fact, it’s among the 90 law schools that accept GRE scores in lieu of the LSAT.
 Depending on your skills and abilities, you can write whichever test you think you can score higher on.

 However, if you choose to write the LSAT, you shouldn’t also write the GRE because Albany will favor your LSAT score.